bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/README.md

 ## Questions - Self Study - You can exercise your Google-Fu for this and any other _Sprint Challenge_ in the future.

 1. Explain the differences between `client-side routing` and `server-side routing`.
+- Server side routing is when clicking on a link makes a call to a server, which gives you new data.
+Client-side routing is routing handled by th browser locally.
 1. What does HTTP stand for?
+- Hypertext Transfer Protocol
 1. What does CRUD stand for?
+- Create, Read, Update, Delete
 1. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
 1. Mention three tools we can use to make AJAX requests.
+- fetch, axios

 ## Initializing Project - READ THIS CAREFULLY, you have two apps here.
 A server, and a client.